Page Top

 How often is the JLPT going to be administered?

 Twice yearly, in July and December.
-However, certain countries/areas will only offer the test in December and not in July.
-Please check "List of Overseas Test Site Cities and Local Host Institutions" for July test availability.
+Outside Japan, the test may be held only in July or December in some cities.
+Please check "List of Overseas Test Site Cities and Local Host Institutions" for the test schedule in your city.

 Where can we take the JLPT?